DNyaika/BigData/README.md

 Introduction
 -------
 Web crawling using MapReduce.
-Crawler4j API https://github.com/yasserg/crawler4j is used to implement the crawler
+Crawler4j API https://github.com/yasserg/crawler4j is used to implement the crawler.

-Crawled data in form of HTML pages is saved in mongodb
+Crawled data in form of HTML pages is saved in mongodb.

 Installation
 -------